retromcorg/ChatGuard/README.md

       whitelist: []   # List of terms explicitly allowed in messages.
       blacklist: []   # List of terms that are not allowed in messages.
 ```

+#### Strikes
+Default `strikes.yml` configuration file is empty at first.
+When a player joins for the first time after ChatGuard is installed onto the server, then it adds them to the configuration and sets 0 strikes.
+Only then, when the plugin does its job, they will increment up to a maximum of 5.

 > [!NOTE]
 > Strike tiers will only increment if the filter is enabled and a disallowed term or matching regex pattern is detected in someone's message.